 Canada - Serbia Relations

 In Serbia, Canada is represented by the Embassy of Canada in Belgrade.
-Serbia is represented in Canada by its Embassy in Ottawa, a Consulate in Toronto, and an Honourary Consul in Vancouver.
+Serbia is represented in Canada by its embassy in Ottawa, a consulate in Toronto and an honorary consul in Vancouver.

-Relations between Canada and Serbia re-developed quickly following the overthrow of Slobodan Milosevic’s regime in October 2000, and show potential for continued growth and development.
+Relations between Canada and Serbia quickly returned to a positive track following the overthrow of Slobodan Milosevic’s regime in October 2000, and continue to expand and deepen.
+Canada is encouraged by the democratic and economic transformation of Serbia and its commitment to achieving greater integration and cooperation with the European Union and its institutions.
 Canada strongly supports Serbia’s aspiration for EU membership.
-In 2006, Canada welcomed Serbia’s admission into NATO’s Partnership for Peace program and to La Francophonie as an observer.
-Canada is encouraged by the democratic and economic transformation of Serbia and its commitment to achieving greater integration and co-operation with the European Union and its institutions.
-The international community, including Canada, is helping Serbia make a successful transition to a free market democracy, develop strong regional cooperation with its neighbours, and maintain its own citizens' security.
+The international community, including Canada, supports Serbia’s objective of developing strong regional cooperation with its neighbours.

 Canada-Serbia trade has increased significantly over the past 10 years.
-In 2013, Canadian merchandise exports to Serbia totalled $12.2 million (lead categories are machinery and electrical equipment and machinery), up slightly from $10.5 million in 2012 and $9.5 million in 2011.
-Imports from Serbia have jumped from $14.0 million in 2012 to $57.4 million in 2013 (lead categories are motor vehicles and parts).
+In 2017, Canadian merchandise exports to Serbia totalled $18.3 million (lead categories are machinery and electrical equipment, base metal products), up from $10.5 million in 2012.
+Imports from Serbia have decreased from $84.2 million in 2014 to $71 million in 2017 (lead categories are vegetable products, base metal products).

-Investment remains one of the main drivers of economic relations, and important Canadian investments have been made or committed in the areas of real estate and construction, tourism, agriculture, informatics, and energy and mining, among others.
-Opportunities for further Canadian investment include road, rail, and urban transportation infrastructure upgrading and construction.
+Investment remains one of the main drivers of economic relations, and important Canadian investments have been made or committed in the areas of mining and energy, agri-food, pharmaceuticals, general manufacturing, processing and trade, and information and communications technologies, among others.
+Opportunities for further Canadian investment include road, rail and urban transportation infrastructure, energy and mining, and renewable energy resources.

 - Date Modified: